Sunday, October 21, 2012

 Additional Coursework: Environmental Sciences [M.A.
 Program, Montclair State (NJ) University, not completed: Harbans Singh]; GIS [M.A.
 Program, U-MD College Park, not completed: Derek Thompson]

-Doctoral Committee: Biological Psychology: [Ethology: William C. Dilger, birds (Department of Neurobiology & Behavior); Behavioral Ecology: Ruth E. Buskirk, spiders, primates (Department of Neurobiology & Behavior); Social Psychology: Stephen C. Jones, Humans (Department of Psychology)]
+Doctoral Committee: Biological Psychology: [Ethology: William C. Dilger, birds (Department of Neurobiology & Behavior); Behavioral Ecology: Ruth E. Buskirk, spiders, primates (Department of Neurobiology & Behavior); Social Psychology: Stephen C. Jones, humans (Department of Psychology)]

 Publications: > 100, including, scientific articles and book chapters; 9 books [including, five conventionally-published books (2 of these edited volumes--one of these with co-author & the other singly-authored); two self-published books; one self-published monograph; one self-published blogpost--self-published texts available at lulu dot com]; 2 special Issues [1 issue comprised of 2 issues]; book reviews; technical reports; newsletter; and newspaper articles